munificent/craftinginterpreters/note/design breaks.md

 - Choosing reserved words.
 Abbreviations to avoid name collisions.

 - When to write a language spec and what it's for.
-Usefull to help think precisely about semantics.
+Useful to help think precisely about semantics.
 Doesn't help improve usability of language.
 Need to actually play with an implementation for that.
 Very time consuming.
 Users don't need it.
 They need more user-friendly docs.
 Important when you have